hassaanhaider88/Qeeerat/README.md

-# Qeeerat — Short Quranic Verse Clips App
+# QiratApp — Short Quranic Verse Clips App

-**Qeeerat** is a lightweight app for discovering short Quranic verse clips (30s–1m) with translations — perfect for sharing as WhatsApp or Instagram status videos.
+**QiratApp** is a lightweight app for discovering short Quranic verse clips (30s–1m) with translations — perfect for sharing as WhatsApp or Instagram status videos.
 The **frontend** is built with **React + Vite**, and the **backend** is a minimal **Express.js** helper for data fetching and future expansion.

 ---